Essential Steps for Sheltering in Place

 At Work or School

 A shelter-in-place order may come down when family members are at work, school, or other common location.
-This is an example of why office kits and school kits are just as essential to have.
+This is an example of why school kits and office kits are just as essential to have.
 Create an emergency kit for wherever it is that you spend most of your time while away from home.
-When possible, leave the kit there for safe keeping.
+When possible, leave the kit there for safekeeping.

 Shelter-in-Place